NP-Dat/net-centric-project/documents/execution-demo.md

 - Ensure the server is running before starting the client.
 - If the client disconnects unexpectedly, restart the client and log in again.
 - Matchmaking requires at least two clients to join the queue.
+- `ctrl + C` for in Server terminal to close the Server.